 The impact of this is profound.
 Excessive shopping returns can affect profit margins drastically, and often requires additional resources, such as staff and space, to manage the high volume of returns.
 But just how common are online shopping returns?
 Why are consumers making them?
 And what can retailers do to reduce the rates of returns?

-Online shopping returns are widespread.
+Online shopping Return Rates are Creeping Up.

 Years ago, free shipping or returns were more of a nice-to-have.
 Nowadays, free shipping and easy or free returns are increasingly expected by consumers.
 Latest data shows that almost 3 in 5 people in the U.S. and UK have returned a product they purchased online in the past 12 months.

 People aged between 25-44 are more likely to have returned a product to the seller in the past year.
 However, older generations are also returning products at a notable rate, with over 40% of people aged 45-64 doing so in the past year.
-Information around online shopping returns is something that consumers actively seek.
+Information about online shopping returns is something that consumers actively seek.

 Online shopping returns are more prevalent than in-store returns.

 Returning a product in-store also tends to require more effort from consumers as they need to travel to the store and face the stress of queues.
 There’s also the potential embarrassment factor of making lots of in-store returns.
 Generous delivery services play a significant role in the surge of online shopping returns.
-Our data shows that 70% of people in the U.S. and the UK pay for a free delivery subscription provided by online retailers, like Amazon Prime.
+Our data shows that 70% of people in the U.S. and the UK pay for a free delivery subscription provided by online retailers, as Amazon Prime.

 Retailers can help reduce faulty or damaged products reaching consumers by using good-quality packaging and partnering with reputable shipping companies.
 Incorrect sizing and fit is a big problem for clothing brands in particular.
 The big drawback is that consumers can’t try on an item before making a purchase, and therefore don’t know if it’s right until they receive it.
 A serious cost driver for retailers is consumers buying from retailers while knowing in advance they’re likely to return the item.